keithalewis/mfdr/README.md

 the very first problem after that: when should the hedge be adjusted?
 It is not possible to hedge "continuously".
 Given this reality, how does one measure how well a hedge is performing (risk-management)?
-The martingale representation theorem can be use to prove the B-S/M hedge, assuming prices are geometric Brownian motion, is perfect.
+The martingale representation theorem can be used to prove the B-S/M hedge, assuming prices are geometric Brownian motion, is perfect.
 This is of little use to market practitioners dealing with timing and market liquidity issues.